babaisflag/ctf/[210723-27] ImaginaryCTF 2021/README.md

 ![image](https://user-images.githubusercontent.com/11196638/128671598-7a95bac3-db24-4747-a5fb-260eee9d98e2.png)

-So it reads via `scanf` to the buffer at `rbp-0x30`; there's also a `DEBUG MODE` line after some check, which is `cmp qword [var_8h], 0x69637466; jne 0x85f`.
-So it compares whatever's at `rbp-0x8` to `0x69637466`, which is "ictf" backwords.
+It reads via `scanf` to the buffer at `rbp-0x30`; there's also a `DEBUG MODE` line after some check, which is `cmp qword [var_8h], 0x69637466; jne 0x85f`.
+So it compares whatever's at `rbp-0x8` to `0x69637466`, or "ictf" backwords.
 Then our objective is to write 0x28 bytes of anything and then write "ftci".

 ```
 $ nc chal.imaginaryctf.org 42001